A Step-by-step Guide to Teaching Yourself Portuguese

 Pay close attention to the way each word is pronounced by native speakers and, wherever possible, try to imitate the sounds that you’re hearing.
 Always write down any words and phrases that you need to look up or clarify—but like we said, don’t worry too much about spelling these correctly until you’re ready to proceed to the next stage.

 Aside from immersion programs, you might also want to explore apps and other non-traditional study tools to diversify your learning and get some additional practice throughout your day.
-For example, FluentU’s upcoming Portuguese program guides you through Brazilian or European Portuguese by exposing you to authentic Portuguese videos.
+For example, FluentU’s Portuguese program guides you through Brazilian Portuguese by exposing you to authentic Portuguese videos.
 That means you’re learning the foundations of the language while absorbing the culture of the Portuguese-speaking world right from the get-go.

 Step 3: Close in on the Fundamentals